isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 ### Advanced Usage

 This library provides low-level APIs that aim to match the recast and detour c++ api, allowing you to create custom navigation mesh generators based on your specific needs.
-See: https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-core/src/generators
+You can use the NavMesh generators provided by `@recast-navigation/generators` as a basis: https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-generators/src/generators

 Please note that this functionality is experimental, and not all everything is exposed.
 Familiarity with the recast and detour C++ libraries is required.
 If you require unexposed functionality, please submit an issue or a pull request.